paul-hammant/RexxJS/WHAT_THIS_IS.md

 `RUNTIME.IS_PKG`, `RUNTIME.HAS_DOM`).
 This powerful feature allows both the core system and user scripts to implement conditional logic that adapts to the capabilities of the host environment, such as accessing the file system in Node.js or manipulating the DOM in a browser.

+#### Modes of operation

+- In the repo - un-built: core/src/interpreter.js with core/src/parser.js should work in a Jest test where that's Rexx lines embedded, but otherwise a Javascript tests with classic expectations
+- In the repo - un-built: core/rexx executable - does scripting to setup the interpreter given commandline invocation.
+- Built for NodeJs: bin/rexx executable (after make-binary.sh invocation).
+This does scripting to setup the interpreter given commandline invocation.
+Should work on Glibc and Musl x86-64 systems.
+- Built for Web: GitHub-Action makes a bundle of the interpreter.

 ## CLI & Distribution